 Angel Flohrs is a Special Education Teacher at Central, South, and North Elementary Schools.
 She received her Master’s in Special Education and Autism Spectrum Disorders from Grand Canyon University in 2015 & 2017.
 Angel has worked for Sidney public Schools for 6 years.
 Angel enjoys working with and supporting students at all grade levels, and watching them learn and grow as unique individuals.

-Tessa Moody is a special education teacher at South Elementary.
+Tessa Moody is a special education teacher at Central Elementary.
 She received her Bachelor of Arts in Elementary Education K-12 and endorsement in Special Education K-12 from the University of Nebraska at Kearney.
 She is currently pursuing her Master of Arts in Special Education in Behavior Interventionist Advanced Practitioner at the University of Nebraska at Kearney.
 Tessa has worked at Sidney Public Schools since the spring of 2016.
 Tessa loves working with all of the students and is very passionate about teaching.

 Joan Huus is a Communicative Assistant serving the speech and language needs of 1st and 2nd grade students at South Elementary.
 Joan received her Bachelor of Science Degree in Speech Pathology at South Dakota State University in Brookings, South Dakota.
 She has 35 years of experience (29 years in Sidney) working in the field of Speech Pathology serving children from Birth-High School.